How it works - Getting Started

 kool.yml

-This is your Kool configuration file.
-It defines scripts (commands) that you execute in your local environment or CI/CD workflows.
-It should be placed inside your project and committed to version control.
-Think of kool.yml as a super easy-to-use task helper.
-Instead of writing custom shell scripts, you can add your own scripts to kool.yml (under the scripts key), and run them with kool run SCRIPT.
-You can add single line commands (kool run artisan), or add a list of commands that will be executed in sequence (kool run setup).
+The kool.yml file serves as your Kool configuration file, defining scripts (commands) to execute in your local environment or CI/CD workflows.
+Place it within your project and commit it to version control.
+Think of kool.yml as an exceptionally user-friendly task helper.
+Rather than crafting custom shell scripts, you can effortlessly add your own scripts to kool.yml (under the scripts

-Use environment variables within your scripts to parameterize them, and give them an extra bit of power and flexibility.
+Harness the power of environment variables within your scripts to parameterize them, adding an extra layer of versatility and flexibility.

-Every Kool Preset auto-generates a kool.yml file with prebuilt scripts customized for that framework and/or stack.
-You can then modify this file and add your own custom scripts to facilitate your development process and share knowledge across your team.
-For example, add scripts to run database migrations, reset local environments, run static analysis tools, and so on.
-Think about how much easier it will be to onboard a teammate or new developer :)
+Each Kool Preset auto-generates a kool.yml file with prebuilt scripts tailored for the specific framework or stack.
+You can modify this file and incorporate your custom scripts to streamline your development process and share knowledge across your team.
+For instance, include scripts to run database migrations, reset local environments, perform static analysis, and more.
+Consider the ease with which your team can onboard new members or developers with this organized and standardized approach.

 # ./kool.yml for the Laravel preset